School of Social Work

 Social work is a challenging and rewarding profession that has as its goal helping people live satisfying lives within their families and their communities.
 The profession’s focus is on action to help people affect positive changes in their lives.

-Five basic requirements of the BSW program prepare the student for practice as a generalist social worker: required liberal arts courses, elective courses, required social work courses, elective social work courses and supervised social work field education.
+Five basic requirements of the BSW program prepare the student for practice as a generalist social worker: required liberal arts courses, elective courses, required social work courses, elective social work courses, and supervised social work practicum education.

 SW